adam10603/AC-Advanced-Gamepad-Assist/ConfigGuide.md

 Brake assistance only works if ABS is off, and throttle assistance only works if TCS is off.

-These additional assists are similar to what AC would also do to keyboard input.
+These additional assists are similar to what AC would also do to keyboard input by default.
 They are not as effective as actual ABS or TCS, but that's by design.
 Since you can use these in cars that have no ABS or TCS, it would be unfair if they were as good as those systems.
 The goal of these is just to more or less compensate for not having analog brake or throttle on keyboard.

-Steering input on keyboard will have a bit more smoothing compared to controller steering.
+Also, seering input on keyboard will have a bit more smoothing compared to controller steering.

 ___